Insider Selling: Delek US Holdings, Inc. (NYSE:DK) Director Sells 6,708 Shares of Stock

 - On Wednesday, February 9th, Delek Us Holdings, Inc. sold 6,708 shares of Delek US stock.
 The stock was sold at an average price of $43.83, for a total value of $294,011.64.

-A number of analysts have recently issued reports on DK shares.
-Raymond James dropped their price target on shares of Delek US from $27.00 to $25.00 and set an “outperform” rating on the stock in a report on Tuesday, November 9th.
-Zacks Investment Research upgraded shares of Delek US from a “sell” rating to a “hold” rating and set a $18.00 target price on the stock in a report on Friday, February 4th.
-Piper Sandler decreased their target price on shares of Delek US from $28.00 to $25.00 in a research note on Tuesday, January 25th.
-Morgan Stanley lowered their price target on Delek US from $23.00 to $19.00 and set an “underweight” rating on the stock in a report on Wednesday, January 12th.
-Finally, Cowen cut their price objective on Delek US from $20.00 to $19.00 and set a “market perform” rating for the company in a report on Tuesday, December 28th.
-Two research analysts have rated the stock with a sell rating, six have issued a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat, Delek US currently has an average rating of “Hold” and a consensus price target of $21.45.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Norges Bank purchased a new position in Delek US during the fourth quarter valued at approximately $7,037,000.
+Barclays PLC lifted its position in shares of Delek US by 121.3% in the fourth quarter.
+Barclays PLC now owns 96,716 shares of the oil and gas company’s stock valued at $1,450,000 after acquiring an additional 53,006 shares in the last quarter.
+Yaupon Capital Management LP lifted its position in shares of Delek US by 118.3% in the fourth quarter.
+Yaupon Capital Management LP now owns 308,558 shares of the oil and gas company’s stock valued at $4,625,000 after acquiring an additional 167,189 shares in the last quarter.
+Allianz Asset Management GmbH purchased a new position in shares of Delek US in the fourth quarter worth $1,532,000.
+Finally, Deutsche Bank AG lifted its holdings in shares of Delek US by 391.8% in the fourth quarter.
+Deutsche Bank AG now owns 198,831 shares of the oil and gas company’s stock worth $2,980,000 after buying an additional 158,399 shares in the last quarter.
+89.24% of the stock is currently owned by institutional investors.

-Large investors have recently added to or reduced their stakes in the business.
-Rhumbline Advisers grew its holdings in Delek US by 0.8% during the 4th quarter.
-Rhumbline Advisers now owns 100,360 shares of the oil and gas company’s stock valued at $1,504,000 after purchasing an additional 780 shares during the last quarter.
-American Century Companies Inc. raised its holdings in shares of Delek US by 6.9% in the third quarter.
-American Century Companies Inc. now owns 15,822 shares of the oil and gas company’s stock worth $284,000 after buying an additional 1,026 shares during the period.
-Meeder Asset Management Inc. lifted its stake in shares of Delek US by 32.6% during the 3rd quarter.
-Meeder Asset Management Inc. now owns 4,549 shares of the oil and gas company’s stock worth $81,000 after acquiring an additional 1,118 shares during the last quarter.
-Point72 Hong Kong Ltd boosted its holdings in Delek US by 14.2% during the 3rd quarter.
-Point72 Hong Kong Ltd now owns 10,585 shares of the oil and gas company’s stock valued at $190,000 after acquiring an additional 1,314 shares during the period.
-Finally, Van ECK Associates Corp grew its position in Delek US by 11.6% in the 3rd quarter.
-Van ECK Associates Corp now owns 13,490 shares of the oil and gas company’s stock valued at $242,000 after acquiring an additional 1,406 shares during the last quarter.
-89.24% of the stock is currently owned by institutional investors and hedge funds.
+A number of equities research analysts have issued reports on DK shares.
+Cowen cut their price target on shares of Delek US from $20.00 to $19.00 and set a “market perform” rating on the stock in a report on Tuesday, December 28th.
+Zacks Investment Research upgraded Delek US from a “sell” rating to a “hold” rating and set a $18.00 price objective on the stock in a research report on Friday, February 4th.
+Bank of America raised shares of Delek US from an “underperform” rating to a “neutral” rating and lifted their target price for the company from $17.00 to $21.00 in a research note on Tuesday.
+Morgan Stanley reduced their target price on Delek US from $23.00 to $19.00 and set an “underweight” rating on the stock in a report on Wednesday, January 12th.
+Finally, Piper Sandler reduced their price target on Delek US from $28.00 to $25.00 in a research note on Tuesday, January 25th.
+Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $21.42.

 Delek US Holdings, Inc engages in the transportation, storage, and wholesale distribution of crude oil.
 It operates through the following segments: Refining, Logistics, Retail, and Corporate and Other.
 The Refining segment processes crude oil and other purchased feedstocks for the manufacture of transportation motor fuels, including gasoline, diesel fuel and aviation fuel, asphalt, and other petroleum-based products.